zevisert/factornetes/README.md

 This repository contains deployment manifests to run a factorio server on kubernetes.
 Run `kubectl -f kubernetes` from within the top of the repository to deploy.
 These manifests are ready to deploy, no templating tools are used.
 The game server will run the `factoriotools/factorio` image.

+> :warning: Cluster Support: This repository is not tested on managed clusters other than that of DigitalOcean's DOKS.
+In particular, these files use a `storageClass` based on DigitalOcean's block storage.

 ## Mods

 This repo contains a mod downloader script to grab mods in an initContainer that runs before the server starts.
 The mods are pulled from mods.factorio.com, but doing so requires a secret in the same namespace called `factorio-auth` with `username` and `token` keys.